frank038/gtk3vlcplayer/README.md

 - vlc

 How to play a video file:
-gtk3vlcplayer.py video.file
+gtk3vlcplayer.py OR gtk3vlcplayer.py video.file
-(and also gtk3vlcplayer.py in the dev version).

-To get help press the h key.
+To get help press the button in the program or the h key.

 Optionals: media:MEDIA_OPTIONS player:VIDEO_OPTIONS
 where MEDIA_OPTIONS must be in the form: option1=value:option2=value (without "--" at the beginning)